English 101 | Professor Meehan

 - Any textual elements within the novel: the letters, the different narratives (characters telling their tales: for example, Safie’s story)

-- Reverse Intertextuality: A film’s forwarding of the novel (for example: Branagh’s version, or the use of Frankenstein in “Blade Runner.” [keep in mind that you still need to make an argument: this would not be a film review]
+- Film Forwarding (Reverse Intertextuality): A film’s forwarding of the novel (for example: Branagh’s version, or the use of Frankenstein in “Blade Runner.” [keep in mind that you still need to make an argument: this would not be a film review]

 The keys for your selection should be that it is a passage of the novel that you have noticed for its textual implications, one that interests you as a reader and writer, and one that you believe can help illuminate something significant about this novel.
 Significance means you will be focusing on interpreting ideas you think are important in the passage (and the novel), not summarizing the plot.
 In class I suggested that we can think of these numerous intertextual moments (from the title onward) as doors that readers might pass by or decide to open.
 Your essay will open one of those doors and argue for the significance to this novel of what’s there.
 In general, your argument/thesis will answer this question: What larger significance does this intertextual passage illuminate?
 Guidelines: